golioth/docs/docs/hardware/3-esp32/1-espidfquickstart/4-cloud-data.md

 title: View Cloud Data
 ---

-The golioth_basics sample sent several different types of data to the Golioth Cloud.
-Included are LightDB State (peristent data), LightDB Stream (time-series data), and Log messages.
+The `golioth_basics` sample sent several different types of data to the Golioth Cloud.
+Included are LightDB State (persistent data), LightDB Stream (time-series data), and Log messages.
 All of these can be view from [the Golioth Web Console](https://console.golioth.io).